LautaroJayat/data-structures-and-algorithms-in-c/00_setting_up_the_lab/readme.md

 ## GCC

-There are lot of ways one can start developing and compiling C.
-On one hand, one could try using an IDE like Vistual Studio or Visual Studio Code plus some extensions.
-On the other hand, one could just go and use the good old GCC and some other free and open sourced tools that works super well.
-The only drawback of this last approach is that GCC migth not work in all operative systems because they could lack some tools or libraries.
-Nonetheless, there are some super simple solutions for this.
+There are numerous ways to start developing and compiling C. On one hand, you could consider using an IDE like Visual Studio or Visual Studio Code, along with some helpful extensions.
+On the other hand, you can opt for the reliable combination of GCC and other free and open-source tools, which perform exceptionally well.
+However, it's worth noting that this latter approach may not be compatible with all operating systems due to potential missing tools or libraries.
+Nevertheless, there are simple and effective solutions available for this issue

-GCC stands for GNU Compiler Collection it helps to deal with compiling several languages.
-As they put in [their official website](https://gcc.gnu.org/):
+GCC, short for GNU Compiler Collection, is a versatile tool for compiling various programming languages.
+According to [the official website](https://gcc.gnu.org/):

 > The GNU Compiler Collection includes front ends for C, C++, Objective-C, Fortran, Ada, Go, and D, as well as libraries for these languages (libstdc++,...).

-The easiest approach to start using it in a isolated environment, without breaking anything or having to install lot of things that one may not trust is to make use of Docker and virtualize the whole thing.
+The easiest way to get started with GCC in a controlled environment, without risking any conflicts or having to install multiple components that may raise concerns, is to utilize Docker and virtualize the entire setup.

 ## Installing Docker

-We usually say "Docker" to refer a tool or a set of tools that let us build, run, and manage containers.
+We typically use the term "Docker" to refer to a tool or a collection of tools that enable us to build, run, and manage containers.

-Also, we usually say "containers" to refeer to an implementation of some kind of virtualization technology that allows to isolate environments and processes as if they were separate machines with their own operative systems, programs, configurations, and so on.
+Likewise, we commonly use the term "containers" to denote an implementation of virtualization technology that allows us to isolate environments and processes, simulating separate machines with their own operating systems, programs, configurations, and more.

-To install Docker the best guides can be found in [their official website](https://www.docker.com/).
+For installing Docker, the best guides can be found on [their official website](https://www.docker.com/).

-I would suggest to instal only the CLI tools, but Docker Desktop is fine too.
-Here are some helpful resources to do it.
+I would recommend installing only the CLI tools, although Docker Desktop is also a suitable option.
+Here are some useful resources to assist you with the installation process:

 - [Mac installation](https://docs.docker.com/desktop/install/mac-install/)
 - [Windows installation](https://docs.docker.com/desktop/install/windows-install/)